danhans42/pio_breakout_shield/README.md

 The SPLD can be programmed with a TL866 programmer, as can the EEPROM.
 If you wish to play around with the configuration you will need to obtain WinCUPL (https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) to build the equations.
 Alternatively if you happy to go with it as is, you can just burn the provided jed which will give you the default configuration. (todo)

-To note: the PCB layout and design is the work of nicolasnoble who was kind enough to design this for me.
+To note: the PCB layout and design is the work of Nicolas Noble who was kind enough to design this for me.
+Thanks for this and the PIO-Breakout, without none of this would have been possible.